 More than 20 different types of collagen fibers are known.
 They differ by their molecular composition, morphologic features, distribution in tissues and functions.
 The major types of collagen are:

->Type I collagen fibers in connective tissue proper, and in fibrocartilage and bone matrix.

-≻Type II collagen fibrils in cartilage matrix (hyaline and elastic).

-≻Type III collagen fibers form the reticular fibers.

-≻Type IV,VII in basement membrane.
+- Type I collagen fibers in connective tissue proper, and in fibrocartilage and bone matrix. - ➤ Type II collagen fibrils in cartilage matrix (hyaline and elastic). - > Type III collagen fibers form the reticular fibers. - ➤ Type IV,VII in basement membrane.

-Collagen Type Tissues Function Fibril-forming collagens (these are visible) I (most abundant) Skin, tendon, bone, dentin Resistance to tension II Cartilage, vitreous of eye Resistance to pressure III (reticulin) Skin, muscle, blood vessels, liver, etc. Structural framework and stability Network-forming collagens IV, VII All basement membranes Support and filtration for highly cellular tissues (endocrine glands, lymph nodes, liver, bone marrow, spleen, smooth muscle).
+• • Collagen Type Tissues Function I (most abundant) Skin, tendon, bone, dentin Resistance to tension II Cartilage, vitreous of eye Resistance to pressure III (reticulin) Skin, muscle, blood vessels, liver, etc. Structural framework and stability IV, VII All basement membranes Support and filtration

-Reticular (Reticulin) Fibers
+Reticular Fibers

-□Form a delicate supporting framework

-Composed mainly of Type III collagen, with a carbohydrate moiety that reduces Ag+ to metallic sliver = argyrophilic.

-Special stain: silver stain

-□ Thinner than type I collagen (Type III fibrils are 30-40 nm diameter; type I fibrils are ~200 nm diameter)

-made by reticular cells (specialized fibroblasts) and vascular smooth muscle cells
+- ☐Form a delicate supporting framework for highly cellular tissues (endocrine glands, lymph nodes, liver, bone marrow, spleen, smooth muscle). - □Composed mainly of Type III collagen, with a carbohydrate moiety that reduces Ag+ to metallic sliver = argyrophilic. - ☐ Special stain: silver stain - ☐ Thinner than type I collagen (Type III fibrils are 30-40 nm diameter; type I fibrils are ~200 nm diameter) - ☐ Formed by reticular cells (specialized fibroblasts) and vascular smooth muscle cells

-Elastic Fibers
+Elastic Fibers yellow fibers

-Elastic fibers (yellow fibers): can be stretched to one and one-half times their length, but recoil to their initial length when released.
+Elastic fibers: can be stretched to one and one-half times their length, but recoil to their initial length when released.

 Fresh elastic fibers appear yellow and are also called yellow fibers.

-These fibers contain protein, elastin that allows them to stretch and recoil like rubber bands.
-Because the fresh elastic fibers appear yellow, they are called the yellow fibers.

-They are found where greater elasticity is needed present in large amounts in ligaments, lung, skin, bladder, and walls of blood vessels.

-Elastic fibers may exist in two different forms:

-≻Individual long and thin fibers that branch in the extracellular matrix.

->In the wall of large blood vessels they form fenestrated parallel sheets

-≻They stain weakly with H&E.

-Special staining with orcein stain gives a brick-red color to elastic fibers, while staining with V.VG stain gives them a dark violet color.
+- These fibers contain protein, elastin that allows them to stretch and recoil like rubber bands.
+Because the fresh elastic fibers appear yellow, they are called the yellow fibers. - They are found where greater elasticity is needed present in large amounts in ligaments, lung, skin, bladder, and walls of blood vessels. - Elastic fibers may exist in two different forms: - ❖Individual long and thin fibers that branch in the extracellular matrix. - ❖In the wall of large blood vessels they form fenestrated parallel sheets - They stain weakly with H&E. - Special staining with orcein stain gives a brick-red color to elastic fibers, while staining with V.VG stain gives them a dark violet or black color.